Weakly Supervised Deep Detection Networks

 \subsection{Spatial Regulariser}

 As WSDDN is optimised for image-level class labels, it does not guarantee any spatial smoothness such that if a region obtains a high score for an object class, the neighbouring regions with high overlap will also have high scores.
-In the supervised detection case, Fast-RCNN~\cite{girshick15fast} takes the region proposals that have IoU with a ground truth box of at least $50 \%$ as positive samples and learns to regress them into their corresponding ground truth bounding box.
-As our method does not have access to ground truth boxes, we follow a soft regularisation strategy that penalises the feature map discrepancies between the highest scoring region and the regions with at least $60 \%$ IoU during training: where $n_k^+$ is the number of positive images for the class $k$ and $kp=\arg\max_j \phi^{\by}_{kj}$ is the highest scoring region in image $i$ for the class $k$.
+In the supervised detection case, Fast-RCNN~\cite{Girshick15} takes the region proposals that have at least $50 \%$ IoU with a ground truth box as positive samples and learns to regress them into their corresponding ground truth bounding box.
+As our method does not have access to ground truth boxes, we follow a soft regularisation strategy that penalises the feature map discrepancies at the second fully connected layer~\texttt{fc7} between the highest scoring region and the regions with at least $60 \%$ IoU (\ie\; $r\in|\bar{R}|$) during training: where $N_{k}^+$ is the number of positive images for the class $k$ and $*=\arg\max_r \phi^{\by}_{kri}$ is the highest scoring region in image $i$ for the class $k$.
 We add this regularisation term to the cost function in~\cref{eq:energy}.